 7. Clean up your subscriber list regularly

 Just like everything in life, subscriber lists need a deep clean every once in a while.
-Here are a few actions you should make a habit of to keep your email list in great shape over time:
+Here are a few actions you should make a habit of to keep your email list in great shape:

-• Send out targeted emails to unegaged subscribers to pique their interest again
+• Send targeted emails to unengaged subscribers to pique their interest again

 • Ask subscribers to update their email preferences to make sure they’re receiving content they enjoy